vinkrishna/vinkrishna.github.io/index.md

 Relax!!
 Just take a deep breath!

-I have no plan to stress you by showcasing my work, education or research.
+I have no plan to bring in you in a high-attention mode, by extensively showcasing my portfolio, work, education or research.

-You got a finite moment in your life.
-It is better than you just sit back, and relax, and experience your breath.
+We all got only a finite moment in our lives.
+It is better than we just sit back, relax, and experience our breath.

 Do it now!!